KaiTownsend/focusmode/README.md

 - [Python](https://www.python.org/downloads/) (3.7 or higher)

 1. **Download the Application:**
-   - Open a terminal such as command prompt and move to a new directory using the following command as an example:
+   - Open a terminal (e.g., Command Prompt) and navigate to your preferred installation directory using the following command as an example.
+Ensure you replace <user> with your current system user name:
      ```
-     cd C:\Users\<user>\Desktop\focusmode
+     cd C:\Users\<user>\Downloads
      ```
    - Download the ZIP file of the application from the GitHub repository or clone it using the following command:
      ```